 Not factoring in the cost of installation can be a very costly mistake, as the installation is not always straightforward.
 Shipping can often be very expensive, depending on the size and weight of the door and many people fail to factor this in when ordering a new door.

-People also overlook the need to purchase new hardware, such as hinges and tracks.
+People also overlook the need to purchase new hardware, such as hinges, tracks and other garage door gear.
 Make sure to include these along with the garage door replacement costs in your budget.

 5. Not Getting a Maintenance Plan for the Garage Door